rachelss/r-novice-gapminder/01-rstudio-intro.md

 > ## Learning Objectives {.objectives}
 >
-> * To gain familiarity with the various panes in the RStudio IDE
-> * To gain familiarity with the buttons, short cuts and options in the RStudio IDE
+> * To gain familiarity with the RStudio IDE
-> * To understand variables and how to assign to them
-> * To be able to manage your workspace in an interactive R session
-> * To be able to use mathematical and comparison operations
-> * To be able to call functions
->

 ## Introduction to RStudio

 Welcome to the R portion of the Software Carpentry workshop.

-Throughout this lesson, we're going to teach you some of the fundamentals of the R language as well as some best practices for organising code for scientific projects that will make your life easier.
+The best way to learn how to program is to do something useful, so this introduction to R is built around a common scientific task: data analysis.
+You will learn some of the fundamentals of the R language, but our real goal is for you to learn to conduct analyses efficiently and to do so in a way that is reproducible (by you and others).
+We use R in our lessons because:

+we have to use something for examples;
+it’s free, well-documented, and runs almost everywhere;
+it has a large (and growing) user base among scientists; and it has a large library of external packages available for performing diverse tasks.

 We'll be using RStudio: a free, open source R integrated development environment.
 It provides a built in editor, works on all platforms (including